AngelikaMarciniak/AngelikaMarciniak/README.md

 - I am leaving in beautifull Norway
 - I was leaving and study in France
 - I speak fluently polish, english, french and a bit german
-- Learning is my passion
+- Computer science is my passion since I've got my first computer

 :muscle: